 Scanning and Content Filtering.
-It goes without saying that we have to configure zones, set up the WAN and configure deep packet inspection (scanning of traffic) appropriately.
+MSPs must configure zones, set up the WAN and configure deep packet inspection (scanning of traffic) appropriately.
 Don’t overlook content filtering while you’re at it.
 Some clients will be far more permissive here than others but never skip content filtering entirely.
 Be sure to enable Geo IP and Botnet filtering, but first, work through how and where the client does business.
 You may find your client’s traffic is more international than you expected (Akamai and Office 365 hosts come to mind), so be prepared to tune Geo IP filtering after the fact.

 Wireless Setup.
 Many sites rely upon wireless integrated into the firewall, while some use the firewall to manage distributed access points.
 Just about any modern firewall can competently deliver and manage an effective wireless solution and often provides more comprehensive security monitoring and reporting solutions than basic, discreet wireless options.
-Whether wireless is managed by the firewall or through a discrete solution, you’ll want to evaluate your client’s wireless needs carefully.
-One major advantage of integrated (or firewall managed) wireless is collecting and reviewing logs of wireless traffic.
+Whether wireless is governed by the firewall or through a discrete solution, you’ll want to evaluate your client’s wireless needs carefully.
+One significant advantage of integrated (or firewall-managed) wireless is collecting and reviewing logs of wireless traffic.

 Heuristics.
 Another defense we enable is heuristic traffic analysis.
-Unlike every other firewall traffic scanning service, the heuristic analysis does not rely on a signature set.
-With millions of new attacks monthly, signature-based scanning is struggling to keep up.
-The heuristic analysis uses cloud-based “sandboxing” where these files are “detonated,” and their behavior is observed.
+Unlike other firewall traffic scanning services, the heuristic analysis does not rely on a signature set.
+With millions of new attacks monthly, signature-based scanning struggles to keep up.
+So instead, the heuristic analysis uses cloud-based “sandboxing,” where these files are “detonated,” and their behavior is observed.
 Traffic then flows only after it is verified as benign.
 This is an invaluable extra layer of protection and is easy to configure and manage, though there is a bit of a learning curve when you initially enable this feature.

 Ongoing Maintenance.
 Don’t overlook ongoing firewall maintenance.
 Start with the basics, like firmware updates that provide crucial patches and updated functionality and can be performed quickly and remotely.
 Next, use your QBRs or annual meetings to identify ways to improve security and further harden the firewall.
 Finally, work with your clients to sell them on the value of having a SOC/SIEM that does firewall log reading and response so that you have someone watching your back and digesting the information your firewall gathers.
 Locks are great; having a bouncer is even better.

-If you perform a good initial interview and execute on all of these points, you’ll have a solid firewall installation that provides routing, wireless, remote access and more.
+If you perform a good initial interview and execute on all these points, you’ll have a solid firewall installation that provides routing, wireless, remote access and more.
 And you’ll have a single point of control that will put you well ahead in the race to secure your networks.
 But don’t forget that effective firewall management is an ongoing commitment.
 Firmware updates, security reviews and device hardening are all part of the process.
-Sell them firewall log and response services, and you’ll sleep much easier at night knowing that someone is watching your back as well.
+Sell them firewall log and response services, and you’ll sleep much easier at night knowing that someone is also watching your back.

 About The ASCII Group, Inc.